nahid-139/Chef-Hunter-Assignment-10-client/README.md

 ### How this website  was built?
 > * This is Website in create a React js or Vite-React-App
 > * This is Website second item in React Router
-> * Use Taliwind CSS For Styles and Flowbite, kitwind ui kit etc.
+> * Use Tailwind CSS For Styles and Flowbite, kitwind ui kit etc.
 > * I have alert to used react sweetalert2
 > * I have used setup  data sent components in context api
 > * Used You website in Header,error And Footer

 ### what is the learn of website?
-> * website A poroper check can check how much the students are learning
+> * Website A proper check can check how much the students are learning
-> * About programming language can be learned porpely
+> * About programming language can be learned properly
 > * The specific programming can take ideas about language
 > * Besides,which programming language is used for what purpose is mentioned